fervenceslau/esp32-arduino/mains-voltmeter/README.md

 #define FIREBASE_AUTH       "XXX"                 // secret (40 chars) (deprecated...)
 ```

+#### Setting Firebase Hosting

-6 - Click on the Cog Icon next to "Project Overview" (Project Settings) and select "Project Configuration".
-Under "General" tab, look for "Your Apps" and click the </> symbol to add a new web app.
-Choose an App nickname and check the box below to set up Firebase Hosting.
+1. Click on the Cog Icon next to **Project Overview** (Project Settings) and select **Project Configuration**.
+Under **General** tab, look for **Your Apps** and click the **</>** symbol to add a new web app.
+Choose an App nickname and check the box below to set up **Firebase Hosting**.
 Follow the instructions and then click on the last button to go to the console.
-7 - Now that we are back to the previous screen, click the "Config" radio button under "Firebase SDK snippet" to get the firebase configuration script.
+2. Now that we are back to the previous screen, click the "Config" radio button under "Firebase SDK snippet" to get the firebase configuration script.
-6 - Update [jscript](firebase/public/myapp.js) with the information obtained in the previous step.
+3. Update [jscript](firebase/public/myapp.js) with the information obtained in the previous step.

 ```
 const firebaseConfig = {